manatlan/reqman/REALTESTS/README.txt

-here, there will be more "Real tests"
+here, there will be more "Real tests" (the "examples" will be removed)

-(and the server will be local, and the will be a easy procedure to run them all) (the "examples" will be removed)
+python3.7 -m pytest REALTESTS/test_autos.py